Home | About Us | Articles | Shopping | Contact | Site Map | Search

 The yei figure symbolizes healing powers.

-standing upright, curved or angled in a three-sided square.
+be depicted standing upright, curved or angled in a three-sided square.

 Appearing as Petroglyphs (Rock Art) in North America, Yei figures are often use in healing sand paintings and woven into rugs.